 When we experience strong demand for our products, our business strategy calls for us to increase manufacturing capacity through outsourcing selected fabrication processes.
 We could experience difficulty in outsourcing if customers demand that our products be manufactured by us exclusively.
 Furthermore, our ability to effectively outsource production could be adversely affected by limited worldwide manufacturing capacity.
 If we are unable to effectively outsource our production capacity when circumstances warrant, our results of operations could be adversely affected and we might not be able to deliver products to our customers on a timely basis.
-In addition, outsourcing and are not able to increase our own production capacity during times when there is high demand for our products and services, our margins may be negatively effected.
+In addition, outsourcing to complete our products and services can increase the costs associated with such products and services.
+If we rely too heavily on outsourcing and are not able to increase our own production capacity during times when there is high demand for our products and services, our margins may be negatively effected.